lokeshkavisth/Flashcard-Generator/README.md

 ## Feedback

-Feel free to send us feedback on [Twitter](https://twitter.com/lokeshkavisth) or [file an issue](https://github.com/lokeshkavisth/Flashcard-Generator-Almabetter/issues/new).
+Feel free to send us feedback on [GitHub](https://github.com/lokeshkavisth) or [file an issue](https://github.com/lokeshkavisth/Flashcard-Generator-Almabetter/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

-If there's anything you'd like to chat about, please feel free to join our [Discord chat](https://discord.com/)!

 ## Contributors